ros-infrastructure/robots.ros.org/contributing.md

 Robots may be promoted to the spotlight on the home page.
 To inquire about being promoted please contact  info@osrfoundation.org .

+## How to contribute

+To add a robot or make an update to the site, please [open a pull request on github](https://github.com/ros-infrastructure/robots.ros.org)

+Documentation on how the site is setup can be found below.

+## Guidelines for contributions

+- Make sure to follow the tagging conventions.
+- Do not spam the site with small variants of robot names.
+Only have one entry per major version, a model upgrade should not generate a new page.
+- Keep the look and feel of the overall site, but feel free to customize within the framework.
+- External javascript dependencies are generally discouraged but can be considered.

 # About the backend